 How does the RFID Safety Key operate?

-Each key within the RFID Safety Key system shares dual safety contacts wired in series.
-If any of the keys are removed from the device, the dual channel safety contacts are opened.
+Each key within the RFID Safety Key system shares series-wired dual safety contacts.
+If any of the keys are removed from the device, the independent dual channel safety contacts are opened.

 Each key can be secured in the key pod with solenoid locking.
 Unlocking of keys within a single module is achieved simultaneously, such that all keys unlock at the same time.
 A yellow illumination indicates when a key position is unlocked.